GoogleCloudPlatform/genai-for-marketing/README.md

 #### Create a service account
 - Create a Service Account (SA) in the same project you are deploying the demo and download the JSON API Key.
 This SA doesn't need any roles / permissions.
   - Follow this [documentation](https://cloud.google.com/iam/docs/service-accounts-create) to create the service account.
 Take note of the service account address; it will look like this: `name-of-the-sa@my-project.iam.gserviceaccount.com`.
-  - Follow this [documentation](https://cloud.google.com/iam/docs/keys-create-delete#creating) to dowload the key JSON file with the service account credentials.
+  - Follow this [documentation](https://cloud.google.com/iam/docs/keys-create-delete#creating) to download the key JSON file with the service account credentials.
   - Rename the JSON file to `credentials.json` and copy it under [/app](/app) folder.
-  - [Optional] If your file has a different name and/or you copied it to a different location, change line 66 in [utils_config.py](/app/utils_config.py) to reflect these changes.
+  - [Optional] If your file has a different name and/or you copied it to a different location, change line 27 in [app_config.toml](/app/app_config.toml) to reflect these changes.
  - When you deploy the app to AppEngine, the JSON file will be copied inside the docker image.
  - **IMPORTANT**: For security reasons, DON'T push this credentials to a public Github repository.